By Russell A. Augustin, AU Capital Management, LLC ……

 The overseers from Elis condemned Callippus, levying a significant fine on him and his complicit competitors.
 Athens sent their political leader, Hyperides, to negotiate and try to appeal the judgment, but he was unsuccessful.
 Athens refused to pay and boycotted the Olympics altogether for the next 20 years.
 Finally, the Oracle at Delphi persuaded Athens to pay, and the funds went to build six statues to Zeus, engraved with unflattering comments directed at the Athenians.

 The extent to which city-states would go shows the importance of the Olympics as much more than just athletic competitions.
-The beauty of the coinage produced for the Games provides a stark contrast to all of the misdeeds, offering a unique insight into the complex political landscape of ancient Greece.
+The beauty of the ancient Greek coins produced for the Games provides a stark contrast to all of the misdeeds, offering a unique insight into the complex political landscape of ancient Greece.

 * * *